playingoDEERUX/PixelWorldsServer2/README.md

 # PixelWorldsServer2
-First ever proper Pixel Worlds Private Server (Can be validated by the date this repo was created)
+First ever Pixel Worlds Private Server (Can be validated by the date this repo was created),

 Features: